Kansas Online Drivers Education Facts

 Once you turn 17 and you’ve had your restricted drivers license for six months, you’re all set to apply for your Kansas unrestricted drivers license.
 When you go to the DMV, you will need to provide proof of your identity and show that you’ve completed all 50 hours of your supervised driving time.
 You’ll also need to pass a vision test and a road test as well as pay any necessary fees to get your license.

-Enroll in our Kansas drivers ed course to learn about driving safety or earn high school credit.
+Enroll in our Kansas drivers ed course to learn about driving safety.
 Please note: This course does qualify as a state-approved drivers ed program.

 Study to Be a Better Driver Online